pransil/podcast/README.md

 # AI Podcast Generator
+**** Note - this project was mostly about testing the cursor.ai programming tool to see what it is capable of doing for me.
+Currently the real news feeds are not working so it is all 'example' (ie fake) news summaries.
+*****

 An AI-powered podcast generator that creates engaging political discussions between two hosts with different perspectives.
 The system uses Google's Gemini AI model to generate natural-sounding conversations about current events and political topics.